Alternative Treatment For

 I went to Alcoholics Anonymous for ten years (and never got sober)

-I use to drink up to a litre of vodka a day
+I use to drink up to a liter of vodka a day

 I suffered chronic depression and anxiety